What is the money raised for?

 We aim to keep costs to 5% or less than the total value of the fund.

 There have been significant extra costs to CCF in order to manage and administer the Cumbria Flood Recovery Fund including ability to process applications quickly; monitoring of grants, feedback to donors; as well as the publicity to ensure people know that the fund is there for them to apply.
-This cost does not take into account the additional hours given voluntarily by staff, former staff, people volunteering to help us and our trustees, which we are hugely grateful for.
+This cost does not take into account the additional hours given voluntarily by staff, former staff, and people volunteering to help us and including trustees, which we are hugely grateful for.

 What will happen if there is any money left once everyone has asked for what they need?